Home›Products›Advanced Electronic Signatures

 National eID solutions: QES with strong identity — but each works only in its own country.
 A Belgian can sign with their eID, a Swede with theirs.
 A Turkish driver?
 No option.

-IdentiGate: passport-backed AdES that works for anyone from 179 countries.
+IdentiGate: identity-backed AdES that works worldwide — via NFC chip (179 ICAO 9303 countries) or document + face match (everywhere else).
 Stronger than click-to-sign (real identity, real crypto).
 More global than any national eID (not limited to one country's citizens).

-DocuSignSES level · global · no verified identity
+DocuSignSES level Ā· global Ā· no verified identity

 QES on roadmap (QTSP certification 2027)